dagoch/vrixd_examples/README.md

 http://tinkersphere.com/sensors/750-tilt-switch.html
 http://tinkersphere.com/sensors/1013-mercury-tilt-switch-6mm.html

 **Note:** There are many different ways to connect a microcontroller wirelessly to a Unity app, including ones that don't rely on an intermediary server.
 The advantages of this method are: simple, cheap, reliable and easy to debug.
 Having the intermediate server lets you monitor the communication flow between your Arduino and your Unity app, and allows you to test each component individually.
 It is particularly useful when doing live demos, as it gives you a continuous health check, and lets you send commands directly to Unity, for example, to reset the game state without removing the phone from the VR headset.
+The one big limitation of this approach is if you want continuously-varying inputs: using REST limits the rate at which you can send data from the controller, so it is really only suitable for sending discrete values that dno't change too quickly.

 ## Software and Hardware